 What if there is a medical emergency?
 Raven Adventures guides are trained and certified in advanced wilderness medicine and rescue.
 In addition, public and private clinics and hospitals are located through out the country.
 It’s always advised when traveling internationally to purchase trip cancellation and emergency medical and evacuation insurance.
 We can assist you with this if you like.
 Most policies can be purchased for under $100 USD.

 Will I be able to contact family and friends at home while I am traveling?

 During the program you will be in an area with internet cafes and long distance phone possibilities.

 What if I’m a vegetarian?

 All Raven Adventures programs offer vegetarian and vegan meal options.
 Please contact us if you have any special dietary needs and we will be happy to work with you.

-Raven Adventures strives to offer low-cost high-quality programs and opportunities.
-Internship cost is $900 per person and includes all food, lodging, camping and kayak rentals.
-Interns will be responsible for their flight/bus from/to Loreto, Mexico.
-We have years of experience traveling to Baja and may be able to save you money with plane or bus tickets.
+The program cost is $950 per person for the 10 day session and is limited to 4 participants .
+The cost includes food, camping accommodations, camping gear, and safety equipment such as PFDs.
+Volunteers will be responsible for their flight/bus to/from Loreto, Mexico.
+We have years of experience traveling to Baja and may be able to give you some pointers on how to save some money with plane or bus tickets.